ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/setup.rst

 * The :code:`learning` sub-folder contains all the modules and scripts necessary for the machine-learning pipeline, including model architectures, initialization techniques, loss function definitions, training schemes and so on.

-* The :code:`benchmark` sub-folder contains all the modules and functions necessary to profile our code.
-  We use this functionality to optimize the run-time of our code.

 The :code:`data` folder contains seven main sub-folders: five sub-folders containing example data created by running different simulator scripts and the generator script, an :code:`observations` sub-folder and a :code:`paper_results` sub-folder.
 All the simulation examples provided here have been run by using the default parameters specified in :code:`pypopsyn/simulator/config_simulator.py`.

 * The :code:`example_simulation_dyn` sub-folder contains the results of the dynamical evolution of a population of neutron stars obtained by running the script :code:`pypopsyn/simulator/simulate_population_dyn.py`.

-* The :code:`example_simulation_full` sub-folder contains the results of a full simulation (dynamical + magneto-rotational evolution + detection) of a population of neutron stars obtained by running the script :code:`pypopsyn/simulator/simulate_population_full.py` and by using the :code:`pypopsyn/simulator/initial_population.py` module to setup the initial conditions.
+* The :code:`example_simulation_full_sam` sub-folder contains the results of a full simulation (dynamical + magneto-rotational evolution + detection) of a population of neutron stars obtained by running the script :code:`pypopsyn/simulator/simulate_population_full.py` and by using the :code:`pypopsyn/simulator/initial_population_sam.py` module to setup the initial conditions.

 * The :code:`example_simulation_full_edm` sub-folder contains the results of a full simulation (dynamical + magneto-rotational evolution + detection) of a population of neutron stars obtained by running the script :code:`pypopsyn/simulator/simulate_population_full.py` and by using the :code:`pypopsyn/simulator/initial_population_edm.py` module to setup the initial conditions.